PovertyAction/guides/cleaning/rawdatamanagement/replacements.md

 ```
 /* MR 10/25/2019:
-  Create a file to store translations question q.
+  Create a file to store translations for question q.
 */

 *Generate translated variable name